Verdelho: Other regions

 The grape is also grown in the Douro valley, where it is sometimes confused with the Gouveio grape.
 It is also a small component of some Vinho do Dão.

 Portuguese Verdelho is noted for its higher sugar content compared to what is typically achieved in the warmer climate of Madeira.

 Verdelho can also be found in Argentina, with at least one producer marketing a varietal called simply Verdelho.

 In Spain Verdelho is grown under the synonym Verdello.
 (Not be confused with the Italian grape Verdello).

-The grape has been successful in the vineyards of Australia, particularly the South Burnett wine region in Queensland, Hunter Region, Langhorne Creek, Cowra and the Swan Valley.
+The grape has been successful in the vineyards of Australia, particularly the South Burnett wine region in Queensland, Hunter Valley, Langhorne Creek, Cowra and the Swan Valley.
 Australian versions of Verdelho are noted for their intense flavors with hints of lime and honeysuckle and the oily texture that the wines can get after some aging.

 As one of the few heat-loving white grapes, Verdelho is well adapted to the California Sierra foothills.
 By the 1870s the grape was extensively grown in what is now Amador County.
 Currently Verdelho is grown in Amador and Solano counties, near Lodi, as well as one vineyard in Napa Valley.
 Approximately 200 acres in California are devoted to the grape.
 California Verdelho wines are noted for floral and citrus aromas.